Column Chromatography in Chemical Isolation: A Comprehensive Guide

 Data Analysis

 The data from a column chromatography experiment is typically analyzed using a graph called an elution profile.
 The elution profile plots the concentration of each component in the eluate as a function of the volume of mobile phase passed through the column.
+Techniques such as TLC (Thin Layer Chromatography) or spectroscopic methods are often used to identify the components in each fraction.
 The elution profile can be used to identify the components of the mixture and estimate their concentrations.

 Applications